demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 After the remediation, if there are no new alerts, the playbook stops the alert sync and closes the XDR incident and investigation.

 #### [Cortex XDR incident handling v3](https://xsoar.pan.dev/docs/reference/playbooks/cortex-xdr-incident-handling-v3)
-This playbook is triggered by fetching a Palo Alto Networks Cortex XDR incident.
+This playbook is triggered by fetching a Palo Alto Networks Cortex XDR incident, but only if the classifier is set to 'Cortex XDR - Classifier' and the incident type is left empty during the integration configuration.
 The playbook syncs and updates new XDR alerts that construct the incident and triggers a sub-playbook to handle each alert by type.
 Then, the playbook performs enrichment on the incident’s indicators and hunts for related IOCs.
 Based on the severity, it lets the analyst decide whether to continue to the remediation stage or close the investigation as a false positive.